 Some lucky people seem to have a magic touch when it comes to persuading people.

 But, in reality, persuading people isn’t magic.
-It’s an art.
+It’s an art and a science.
 And it’s easier than you think.

 In any given day, who are you trying to persuade to do something?